Max Engman: Career

-Engman's research foremost studied the Finnish–Russian relations and the European empires.
-He also studied constitutional issues and the administration.
-His contributions as a subeditor for Historisk Tidskrift för Finland from 1971–1982 and the journal's editor in chief from 1982–2000 are considered as great.
+Engman's research centred on Finnish–Russian relations and the history of European empires.
+To broaden his perspective on the dissolution of empires and multinational states, he made several research visits to Vienna to study the collapse of the Habsburg monarchy into a series of smaller nation states.
+His contributions as sub-editor for Historisk Tidskrift för Finland from 1972 to 1982 and as editor-in-chief from 1982 to 2000 are considered significant.